valterUo/MultiCategory-demo-system/README.md

 ```
 npm run watch
 ```
 The latter one listens to changes in the program and restarts the server automatically after changes have been detected.
-Now server is open in the port 3002 and the frontend should be able to communicate with it.
+Now the demo system is running and you can access it from a browser by going to http://localhost:3002/.
+The backend is offering the static frontend page automatically.

+If you run npm commands before installing the Haskell part of the program, stack tries to install all the necessary dependencies in the background and that will take long!

 ### Run only Haskell program

-After installing Stack, clone the project and navigate to the directory called Multicategory.
-The following instruction is more or less the conventional way to run Haskell programs with Stack in an interactive mode (REPL).
-In the directory you can build and run the project in an interactive mode with a command
+You can open only the Haskell part of the program with the command

 ```
 stack ghci
 ```
+Then the program is opened to REPL and you can execute Haskell code.
+The frontend offers ''Query corresponds fold'' box where the parsed query is printed.
+You can run this parsed query also by copy-pasting it to the Haskell program.

-You can modify the Haskell source code and then reload the enviroment with a command
+You can modify the Haskell source code and then reload the environment with a command

 ```
 :reload